-• Kielder Observatory (40 mins) will take you closer to the stars; the area boasts the darkest skies in England and is now part of the Dark Sky Preserve.
-Booking is essential: www.kielderobservatory.org We also hold two Stargazing Camps on the site each year.
+Kielder Observatory (40 mins) will take you closer to the stars; the area boasts the darkest skies in England and is now part of the Dark Sky Preserve.
+Booking is essential: www.kielderobservatory.org

 HISTORIC HEXHAM

 • Hexham (30 mins) is a small market town with a rich history, a beautiful Abbey (built ca. 675 AD), gardens and an historic Gaol (14th century).
 There is also a new leisure centre, an indoor swimming pool, theatre, cinema and monthly farmer's markets on the 2nd and 4th Saturdays of the month.